M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

 While the two-phase multiwave sampling literature has developed practically appealing approaches and has demonstrated efficiency gains, we note two major gaps in this literature.
-First, much of the work in this literature assumes either discrete Phase I data (e.g., \cite{AdaptiveSamplingInTwoPhaseDesignsMcIsaacAndCook,YangDiaoCook22}) or prespecified strata for the Phase I data (e.g., \cite{ChenAndLumleyPaper2}), restricting their search for optimal Phase II sampling strategies to those that assign the same sampling probabilities to all samples within the same strata.
-(We note that recent work \citep{ChenRecentSurrogatePoweredInferenceMultiwave} has extended beyond these settings drawing on ideas from the Active Inference literature).
-Second, in two-phase multiwave sampling, the resulting sample $(I_i,X_i^{\textnormal{(I)}},I_i X_i^{\textnormal{(II)}})_{i=1}^N$ is not i.i.d. as the labelling indicators $I_i$ are not statistically independent of $(I_{i'},X_{i'}^{\textnormal{(I)}},I_{i'} X_{i'}^{\textnormal{(II)}})$ for $i \neq i'$.
-To our knowledge, none of the works in the multiwave sampling literature provide theoretical guarantees of asymptotic normality or confidence intervals with theoretical guarantees that explicitly account for these statistical dependencies.
+First, much of the work in this literature assumes either discrete Phase I data (e.g., \cite{AdaptiveSamplingInTwoPhaseDesignsMcIsaacAndCook,YangDiaoCook22}) or prespecified strata for the Phase I data (e.g., \cite{ChenAndLumleyPaper2}), restricting their search for optimal Phase II sampling strategies to those that assign the same sampling probabilities to all samples within the same stratum.
+(Concurrent work \citep{ChenRecentSurrogatePoweredInferenceMultiwave} extends beyond these settings drawing on ideas from the Active Inference literature).
+Second, in two-phase multiwave sampling, the resulting sample $(I_i,X_i^{\textnormal{(I)}},I_i X_i^{\textnormal{(II)}})_{i=1}^N$ is not i.i.d.
+To our knowledge, none of the works in the multiwave sampling literature provide theoretical guarantees of asymptotic normality or confidence intervals with theoretical guarantees that explicitly account for statistical dependencies.
 Instead, these works derive optimal sampling strategies under i.i.d. settings, and verify in simulations that the confidence intervals for the resulting weighted estimators attain the nominal coverage.
-We believe that adding theoretical guarantees to this literature can broaden the appeal of two-phase multiwave sampling designs and facilitate more comprehensive investigation of optimal designs (e.g., beyond optimal strata-specific labelling probabilities).
+We believe that adding theoretical guarantees to this literature can broaden the appeal of two-phase multiwave sampling designs and facilitate more comprehensive investigation of optimal designs (e.g., beyond optimal strata-specific sampling probabilities).

 \paragraph{Asymptotic theory for dependency in two-phase sampling:}